How can health insurance support pregnancy?

 How much will I be covered for?

-If you have Frank’s Gold Hospital cover contact us with your medical item numbers (given by your doctors) to check how much we’ll pay.
+If you have Frank’s Gold Hospital cover, contact us with your medical item numbers (provided by your doctors) to check how much we’ll pay for your hospital stay and birth-related services.

-You will have to pay an excess when admitted to hospital and will also have to pay for any out of pocket expenses from your doctors including obstetrician, pathologist, anaesthetist etc. Make sure you check with them before your hospital visit to confirm any out of pocket amounts.
+You will have to pay an excess upfront when admitted to hospital and will also have to pay for any out-of-pocket expenses from your doctors including the obstetrician, pathologist, anaesthetist etc. Make sure you check with them before your hospital visit and get a written estimate of their fees to confirm potential out-of-pocket amounts.

 Early motherhood

-For extra support for you and baby during this time, Frank Lots Extras pays a benefit for antenatal and postnatal classes such as lactation consultants and services like physiotherapy.
+For extra support for you and baby during this time, some closed Frank extras covers pay a benefit for antenatal and postnatal classes such as lactation consultants.
+Services like physiotherapy are included on all open Frank extras covers.